 After your procedure, we will take you back to the day-case unit/ward to recover.

 You will be monitored for up to 4 hours before being allowed to go home.
 An ECG will be taken prior to discharge to ensure you have remained in sinus rhythm.

 You will need someone to collect you, as you are not allowed to drive for 24 hours following this procedure.

-If your discharge ECG shows AF, we will book you back into the clinic earlier to discuss further treatment options.
+You will be seen in clinic by either your doctor or clinical nurse specialist approximately 2 -3 months following your cardioversion.
+If your discharge ECG shows AF, you will be booked back into clinic earlier to discuss further treatment options.

 Atrial tachycardia is an abnormal heart rhythm which is usually seen in patients that have undergone heart surgery, have congenital heart defects or have undergone previous ablation procedures.

 Atrial fibrillation is an abnormal heart rhythm.
 It is the most common heart rhythm disorder in the UK.